A Message from our Board President

-Eighty six years ago, when Elisabeth Morrow and Connie Chilton founded EMS, the notion of a school for very young children was an innovative and exciting idea.
+More than ninety years ago, when Elisabeth Morrow and Connie Chilton founded EMS, the notion of a school for very young children was an innovative and exciting idea.
 Much as our founders proved to be ahead of their time, so too do we seek to always be forward thinking in all of our programs.
-This fall will see our latest effort in this regard, our new Innovation Alley in Little School, an integrated space for science, math, technology, art, library/media and gardening for our lower school students.
+For example, our Innovation Alley in Little School is an integrated space for science, math, technology, art, library/media, and gardening for our lower school students.

-Beyond the lessons learned in the classroom or on the playing field, our students develop as life long learners, thinkers and leaders.
+Beyond the lessons learned in the classroom or on the playing field, our students develop as life-long learners, thinkers, and leaders.
 The school’s emphasis on service and character education, social and emotional growth, encouraging creativity, as well as academic excellence, provides a foundation that prepares students to take their place in the global community.
-I see this in the development of my older son, who just graduated after eleven years at the school, as well as in the legions of other children who have also progressed through our school.
+I see this in the development of my older son, who is now an alumnus of the school, as well as in the legions of other children who have also progressed through The Elisabeth Morrow School.

 When our students leave our beautiful campus, we know that they are going into their secondary schools and beyond as people of character who are also intellectually curious and emotionally confident.
 This is the promise of our school’s mission, which guides us in building upon a legacy of excellence in education and service to our community.